Qwiki Qwiki Spinach and Havarti Quiche (not really)

 Quiches are easy, but they take time.
 This one is about two hours start-to-finish, leaving you plenty of time to try and figure out logical impossibilities – like how to play Canasta – in between the cooking parts.
 This one’s admittedly on the simple side, but I’d never made one before.
 I like to try and figure out what I’m doing before I go all crazy (heh).
 From here one could easily add ham, chicken, (in my case) bacon…the possibilities are numerous.

-To start: combine 1c flour, 1/2c butter (you can use shortening but you'll need less) and 2tbsp of hot water in a bowl.
-Start working the ingredients together and slowly add in 1/4c of additional flour until the dough doesn't stick to the bowl – note: you may not need all that extra flour.
+To start: combine 1 cup flour, 1/2 cups butter, and 2 tbsp of hot water in a bowl.
+Start working the ingredients together and slowly add in 1/4 cup of additional flour until the dough doesn’t stick to the bowl – note: you may not need all that extra flour.
 Roll the dough into a ball and wrap it with cellophane and leave it in the fridge for an hour.

 At this time it’s probably also a good idea to make bacon.
 You’ll want about ten fairly crispy strips.